 Of the estimated 3.2 million UK adults planning to retire in Europe, a quarter want to move to Spain, followed by 17% heading closer to home choosing France.
 Italy comes in third place with a 10% popularity rating.

-The other half want to head further afield, with America ranked as the most popular destination, gaining 16% of votes.
+The other half want to head further afield, with the United States ranked as the most popular destination, gaining 16% of votes.
 The remainder favoured Australia and the Far East.

 Choosing a destination is an important task.
 Thoughts of better weather, cheaper living costs and potentially cheaper property than the UK can be a strong draw.

-But thinking that your regular holiday destination can also be your ideal retirement home might be riddled with flaws.
+But thinking that your regular holiday destination can also be your ideal retirement home is a decision that might be riddled with flaws.

 The things you think about as right for a holiday destination are very different from the practicalities of the things needed for everyday life.